 Q: Do you charge for travel expenses?

-A: No. We just include that in the booking fee.
-When you book me, you will pay one, all-inclusive flat rate.
-It's easier on your budget to take care of everything together.
-Then you don’t have to worry about getting invoiced at the end of a tour with additional travel, lodging, and food bills and we don’t have to keep track of a million receipts on the road. :o)
+A: No. That’s included in the all-inclusive price.
+We always quote one flat rate.
+You don’t have to worry about getting invoiced with travel, lodging, and food bills, and we don’t have to keep track of a million receipts. :o)

-It’s as simple as equipping your students with some social skills, emotional coping skills, and conflict resolution skills that they can use in the moment.
+It’s as simple as equipping your students with social skills, emotional coping techniques, and conflict resolution skills that they can use in response to mean behavior.

-Q: Is your presentation high-tech?
-What kind of equipment is required for us to host your programs?
+Q: What kind of equipment is required for us to host your programs?

-A: For speaking engagements, the only thing required is a quality sound system and microphone.
-If your equipment isn't the best, no worries.
-Simply let us know at the time of booking.
+A: When I speak to students, I only need a quality sound system, microphone, and mic stand.
+For parents and educators, I also ask for a projector and screen.
+Nervous that your equipment won’t cut it?
+No worries, simply let us know at the time of booking.
 We have equipment on hand for rental, just in case you need it.

 A: Yes!
 I deliver quality content that will inspire and equip your students.
-In addition to psychologically-sound content, you’ll notice clean side-splitting, comedy, real-life stories, a pinch of music, and audience interaction.
+Kids often ask if I do stand-up comedy!
+In addition to psychologically-sound content, you’ll notice clean side-splitting jokes, real-life stories, a pinch of music, illusions, and audience interaction.
 Sing with me… “A spoon full of sugar helps the medicine go down… in a most delightful way!” (aw… that was precious)